List of Best Accounting Books of all time

 by Stig Brodersen (Author), Preston Pysh (Author)

 Accounting is incomplete without the musing of investing.
-The complex terms and heavy financial concepts can put off anybody, but this book is sure to put you through the entire nitty-gritty of investing without the usual boredom.
-The book is aimed at enlightening investing professionals who have just set their foot into this industry.
+The complex terms and heavy financial concepts can put off anybody, but this book will put you through the entire nitty-gritty of investing without the usual boredom.
+The book aims to enlighten investing professionals who have just set their foot in this industry.
 It is a treasure trove, as the book is to the point in explaining the requirements to analyze financial statements.
 There is no beating around the bush or unnecessary examples that will bog you down.
-It’s a textbook on investing that every fresher should invest in for his successful career in this profession.
-The authors have done an excellent job in providing a perfect link to the various metrics of the various financial statements, and explain thoroughly why certain metrics are used and what they represent in real-world terms.
+It's a textbook on investing that every fresher should invest in for his successful career in this profession.
+The authors have done an excellent job in providing a perfect link to the various financial statements' various metrics and explain thoroughly why certain metrics are used and what they represent in real-world terms.
 It is great learning to analyze companies and when to buy and sell the stock.

 #7 – A Random Walk Down Wall Street: The Time-Tested Strategy for Successful Investing